 Stations of the Cross

-During Lent, students in grades 1 - 8 participate in the Stations of the Cross.
+During the season of Lent, students in grades 1 - 8 participate in the Stations of the Cross.
 Students in grades 4 - 8 lead the school in this devotion.

 Catechesis of the Good Shepherd

-Our youngest students, grades Pre-K - first grade, participate in the Catechesis of the Good Shepherd program while they visit the Atrium.
+Our youngest students - preschool through first grade - participate in the Catechesis of the Good Shepherd weekly in our Atrium.
 Learn more here

 They say you can tell a lot about people by who their friends are… who is your child’s best friend?
 We’d like to help your child develop a lifelong friendship with Jesus Christ.